 I don’t think we should look at cybersecurity and disaster recovery as two separate, independent things.
 They are very similar, in that they both require solid, practical response and recovery plans.
 A cyber issue can be your disaster.
 Do the planning and preventative work so you will create opportunities to weather something bad.
-You have to approach it with similar tools, architectures, and program management.
+You have to approach it with similar tools, architectures and program management.

 Q: These days cyber is on most people’s radar.
 Should that be a lever for getting buy-in?

 My advice is to not scare your boss or your board about cybersecurity.
 They are probably already scared.
-If you put the “breach” aside, Cybersecurity is not scary.
+If you put the “breach” aside, cybersecurity is not scary.
 What is scary is having really important systems go unavailable.
-Get buy-in through describing Cyber and DR as data protection and availability programs: This is building resiliency into critical systems and services that are necessary to operate a health system or hospital.
+Get buy-in through describing cyber and DR as data protection and availability programs: This is building resiliency into critical systems and services that are necessary to operate a health system or hospital.
 Cyber just has that extra little problem of privacy.

 This is a tough challenge for a CTO, especially if their IT organization is perpetually under-funded.
-IT leaders will need to steer the conversation towards risk vs. cost.
+IT leaders will need to steer the conversation toward risk vs. cost.
 It becomes a business math problem.
 “We should spend X dollars to reduce the likelihood of an extended outage to our EHR.”
 It creates an opportunity cost problem.
 But for most of us, doing nothing isn’t an option.

 Editor’s note: This Q&A was edited for brevity.